jea68/Predicting_StockPrice_Movements/README.md

 Using the dataset described below LSTM and LightGBM models were developed to predictsstock price movements relative to a synthetic index, aiding in price adjustment and trading opportunities.

-The notebook title **Predicting Price Movements.ipynb** contains the notebook for this project.
+The notebook titled **Predicting Price Movements.ipynb** contains the notebook for this project.

 ## Project Summary